roman-milk/roman-milk.github.io/lost-at-christmas.md

  "He lived two houses down.
 We'd grown up together, and when my heart was broken he picked up the pieces.
 He could tell something was wrong, and really made me feel a lot better."
 She confessed.

  That brought on a short period of silence.
 It did let me think better of Ricky, who wasn't just lucky or an opportunist.
-Report_Story #2